-This legislation would restore that authority through 2034 and would require the FCC to auction at least 800 megahertz-500 megahertz of Federal and 300 megahertz of non-Federal spectrum-within an eight-year period.
+This legislation would restore that authority through 2034 and would require the FCC to auction at least 800 megahertz-500 megahertz of Federal and 300 megahertz of non-Federal spectrum-within the budget window.

 Subsection (a) would provide technical definitions for the FCC, NTIA, spectrum bands for auction, and licensed used cases.